mixelpixel/ngrok_and_http-server/README.md

       _=/usr/bin/env
   ```

-14. For now, we're just interested in the directories available through your environment's "PATH."
+19. For now, we're just interested in the directories available through your environment's "PATH."
 The PATH is the collection of directories your computer looks in when a command is invoked.
-To limit the `env` command's return, and only displaying your PATH directories, pipe in a `grep` command.
-The pipe operator, `|` takes the results from the `env` command and "pipes" them into the `grep` command.
-The `grep` tool name is an acronym for "Global Regular Expression Print" (but I think of it as, "Get Regular ExPressions.")
+To limit the `env` command's return and only display your PATH directories, pipe in a `grep` command.
+The pipe operator ()`|`) takes the results from the `env` command and "pipes" them into the `grep` command.
+The `grep` tool name is an acronym for "Global Regular Expression Print" (but I think of it as, "Get Regular ExPressions.").
+Using the pipe, the `grep` command looks for lines of text which match a pattern.
-15. Piping `env` into a "PATH" `grep`, you should a string of directories separated only by a colon `:`.
+20. Piping `env` into a "PATH" `grep`, you should a string of directories separated only by a colon `:`.
 For example, something like this:
 ### macOS and Linux users
 ```console
 $ env | grep "PATH"